deepshah21/vue-next-level/README.md

      in router.js , we have changes in '/event/:id' path where we have added store and progress bar and dispatch Action and set event in route params

+## 4. in pagination componenet is reused where progressbar doesn't work properly
+    1. we have to change page index into state
+    2. use beforeRouteEnter and beforeRouteUpdate in eventList
+    3. we need to modify router.js to sent in currentPage as props

 ## Following along?